-Discuss Your Case with Attorney Scott Gorman for Free
+Discuss Your Domestic Violence Arrest with Essex County Attorney Scott Gorman for Free

 This isn’t meant to scare you, but it is meant to make you aware of the risks you are facing.
 Under New Jersey’s Prevention of Domestic Violence Act (PDVA), all domestic violence allegations are taken very seriously.
 The ramifications of being accused – truthfully or falsely – can be almost immediate, and domestic violence crimes carry additional penalties beyond those imposed under “ordinary” circumstances.